lacodix/laravel-model-filter/README.md

 class TestIndividualFilter extends Filter
 {
-    public function apply(Builder $query, array|string $values): Builder {
+    public function apply(Builder $query): Builder
+    {
         $value = is_array($values) ? current($values) : $values;

-        return $query->where('field', $values);
+        return $query->where('field', $value);
     }

+    public function populate(string|array $values): self
+    {
+        $this->values = Arr::wrap($values);

+        return $this;
     }
+}
 ```

 You have just to implement the apply function that can be created absolutely free.
-All given values will be added to the values parameter.
-To get a single value it can
-be used like in select, string and date-filter
+The filter values are injected inside the filter scopes by calling the populate method of the filter.
+The populate method is responsible for getting the data to filter for.
+How the filter cares about its
+filter data is totally up to you.
+The above example shows a way of handling array and string input with
+one relevant value for the filter.
+You can find different populate options in NumericFilter, DateFilter (this both filters care about
+ordering of the both input values when populating it) and in the SingleFieldFilter, that takes care
+of saving it with the fieldname.<br />
+But in the end, it is up to you what happens in populate and apply.

 ```
 https://.../posts?test_individual_filter=myvalue